FalconSoft/ngx-dynamic-components/projects/bootstrap/README.md

 # @ngx-dynamic-components/bootstrap

 NGX Dynamic Components is a configuration based dynamic components library for Angular.
-That allows you to rapidly create dynamic forms and any other web or mobile-friendly layouts.
+That allows you to rapidly create dynamic forms or any other mobile-friendly web layouts.

-Any web content can be dynamically rendered from JSON or XML based configuration with a full support of lifecycle hook methods to tap into key events in the lifecycle of a component.
+Any web content can be dynamically rendered from JSON or XML based configuration with a full support of lifecycle hook methods.

 **@ngx-dynamic-components\bootstrap** - a set of bootstrap based components.
 This project has dependencies to the [ngx-bootstrap](https://valor-software.com/ngx-bootstrap)